YuvDwi/WAT-course/README.md

 | **Styling** | Tailwind CSS | Responsive design system |
 | **Deployment** | Railway + Vercel | Cloud hosting platforms |

-## 🎯 Performance Metrics
+## Performance & Scale

+The system currently handles:
-- **Response Time**: < 5 seconds average
+- Response times under 5 seconds for most uploads
-- **Course Database**: 916 university courses
+- A database of 916 University of Waterloo courses
-- **Embedding Dimensions**: 384D sentence vectors
-- **Analysis Accuracy**: Content-based filtering with student feedback
+- 384-dimensional embeddings for each course
-- **Department Coverage**: 50+ academic departments
+- Coverage across 50+ academic departments
+- Student review data from thousands of UWFlow submissions

-## 🤝 Contributing
+## Contributing

-We welcome contributions!
-Here's how to get started:
+I'd love help making this better!
+If you want to contribute:

-1. Fork the repository
+1. Fork the repo
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Make a new branch for your feature
-3. Make your changes
+3. Make your changes and test them
-4. Test thoroughly
-5. Commit your changes (`git commit -m 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

-### Development Guidelines
-- Follow TypeScript best practices
+4. Commit with a clear message
+5. Push and open a pull request

+A few things to keep in mind:
-- Maintain Python code style with proper documentation
+- Try to follow the existing code style
-- Test ML algorithm changes thoroughly
+- Test any ML changes carefully since they affect recommendations
-- Ensure responsive design compatibility
+- Make sure everything works on mobile
-- Add appropriate error handling
+- Add error handling where it makes sense

-## 📝 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments
+## Acknowledgments

 - **UWFlow** for student review data
 - **University of Waterloo** for course information
 - **Sentence Transformers** for embedding models
 - **FastAPI** and **Next.js** communities for excellent frameworks

-## 📬 Contact
+## Contact

 - **GitHub**: [YuvDwi/WAT-course](https://github.com/YuvDwi/WAT-course)
 - **Demo**: [WATCourse Live App](https://your-vercel-app.vercel.app)